Tusket Islands

-The Tusket Islands are a chain of islands located in the Atlantic Ocean off the coast of Nova Scotia, south of the town Yarmouth.
+The Tusket Islands are an archipelago of small islands located in the Atlantic Ocean off the southwestern coast of Nova Scotia, Canada, at the entrance to the Bay of Fundy.

+Local lore suggests there are 365 islands total, one for each day of the year, although actual estimates simply say 200+ islands.
+Their economy is based on lobster trapping, although its many canneries have since closed, leaving largely only fishing shanties behind.
+In the years around 1924, many of the fishing vessels in the islands were converted into rum runners smuggling alcohol to the United States.

 History

 In 1633, Jean de Laite referred to the islands as "Isles aux Tangneux" in his work The New World.
 The Mi'kmaq referred to the islands as "Aglassawakade," or "place of the English."

-There is a local belief that pirate treasure is hidden on one of the islands.
+There are two separate beliefs in buried treasure in the islands; one is a belief that pirate treasure is hidden on one of the islands.

+There is also an unrelated history of Acadians facing deportation burying their family wealth among the Tusket Islands, and later writing letters to relatives about how to find and reclaim it.

 Several dwellings were built on the islands during early decades of European settlement.

+In 1909, the USS Curlew was dispatched to the Tusket Island following the destruction of 800 lobster traps in the area, to prevent poaching.

+In February 1942, the SS West Jaffrey sank after hitting a rock in the Tusket Islands - with a cargo of explosives, warplanes and other materiel.

 Geography

 The islands stretch along the coast from Pinkney's Point to Wedgeport.
 Big Tusket Island has the highest elevation at 31 metres and Bald Tusket Island has an elevation of 16 metres.

+Morris Island and Surette Island maintain small populations, as they are connected to the mainland by causeways or reachable at low tide.